shivannis/xandr-docs-public/xandr-docs/articles/invest/negotiate-deals-with-sellers.md

 - Teads TV
 - Yahoo Ad Exchange

 You must negotiate deals with these supply partners offline and save them in the partner's deal portal.
-Xandr will then automatically synchronize the deals with our system; they should be available for purchase within a few hours of creation.
-Please note that Xandr employees cannot explain these external supply partner's auction mechanics or deal types.
+Microsoft Advertising will then automatically synchronize the deals with our system; they should be available for purchase within a few hours of creation.
+Please note that Microsoft Advertising employees cannot explain these external supply partner's auction mechanics or deal types.

 > [!NOTE]
 > Each deal ID can be associated only with a single buyer.
 Enter one buyer member when setting up a deal in the external supply partner's system.
-If multiple members are entered, Xandr will map the deal only to the first buyer member.
+If multiple members are entered, Microsoft Advertising will map the deal only to the first buyer member.

 ## Related topics